Business and Pecuniary Interests Guidance Notes

 The following are examples of a direct pecuniary interest:

-- Any appointment where a governor is a candidate
+- Any appointment where a member/director/trustee, governor or employee is a candidate.

-- A governor or member of staff runs their own business and has been or could be paid for work done or services received from the school/academy/academy trust budget or any other school/academy/academy trust funds.
+- A member/director/trustee, governor or member of staff runs their own business and has been or could be paid for work or services received from the school/academy/academy trust budget or any other connected/associated school/academy/academy trust funds.

-- Land owned by a governor or member of staff where its value might be affected by proposals about the school’s land or buildings.
+- Land owned by a member, director/trustee, governor or member of staff where its value might be affected by proposals about the school’s land or buildings.